-My name is Michelle Bumatay and I am an Assistant Professor of French specializing in sub-Saharan African and diasporic literature and cultural production.
-My research focuses on bandes dessinées (French-language graphic novels known in French as BD) by cartoonists from Africa and Europe and investigates the verbal-visual strategies at work in such bandes dessinées.
+My name is Michelle Bumatay and I am an Assistant Professor of French specializing in francophone African and diasporic literature and cultural production.
+My research focuses on bandes dessinées (French-language graphic novels, comics, and cartoons) by cartoonists from Africa and Europe.
 Accordingly, this blog is primarily dedicated to the review of bandes dessinées—both old and new— so as to participate in larger discussions of such texts and in hopes of bringing these texts to a larger audience.

 Selected Publications, Presentations, & Programs

-“Picturing the (Silent) History of Immigration in France and in French Bandes Dessinées,” in Immigrants and Comics: Graphic Spaces of Remembrance, Transaction, and Mimesis, ed.
-Nhora Serrano, Routledge, 2021, 149-161.
+“Picturing the (Silent) History of Immigration in France and in French Bandes Dessinées,” in Immigrants and Comics: Graphic Spaces of Remembrance, Transaction, and Mimesis, edited by Nhora Serrano, Routledge, 2021, 149-161.

 Aldama, Frederick Luis.
 “Michelle Bumatay Talks: Transnational African Comics & Global Questions of Black Identity!,” YouTube Uploaded by Frederick Luis Aldama 7 Oct.
 2020.